kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/7_level_up.md

 permalink: rule_creation_7_beyond.html
 ---

 In order to advance in levels, you need to reach a milestone that marks your advancement.
-When you have earned the necessary experience, you gain a new level and 10 more XP, which you can use to obtain new abilities and skill or improve those you already possess.
+When you have earned the necessary experience, you gain a new level and 10 more XP, which you can use to obtain new abilities and skill.

-In order to raise a level, you must take steps similar to those used to create a character.
-First, you should spend the new XP following the same restrictions as character creation.
-You can decide to not spend all of your XP gained, saving some for later.
-But you will not be able to spend these points until you have sufficient downtime.

-After spending XP, make sure to increase your Innate Bonuses where appropriate.
+Also be sure to increase your Innate Bonuses where appropriate.
 If the new level is odd, your Presence, and your other Resistances, also increases by 1 point.

+In order to spend your new experience points, you must spend some Downtime practicing, researching, or meditating to master your new abilities.
+Any XP you spend must also follow the se rules as found in Character Creation.

 ### Increase Characteristics
 At each even level, you can add 1 point to one of your Characteristics.
 This increase represents your natural progression, your inherent capacity to improve.